 How Do I Fight Burn Out?

-If you think you’re experiencing burn out, you need to dial it back at work.
-Don’t take on extra projects that you know will stress you out.
+If you think you’re experiencing burn out, then you need to dial it back at work.
+Above all, don’t take on extra projects that you know will stress you out.
 Take your breaks: having a few minutes to unwind and center yourself can release the tension that had built up throughout the day.

 It’s also important to have a support system.
 Your family and friends are there for you, so don’t feel guilty about confiding in them if you’re having a hard time.

 Take care of yourself.
 Getting an adequate amount of rest is vital when attempting to overcome job burn out.
-Make sure to take regular days off to do what you enjoy, and, if you’re stressed out, don’t overindulge in activities that are not sustainable and actually deplete you.
+For instance, make sure to take regular days off to do what you enjoy, and, if you’re stressed out, don’t overindulge in activities that are not sustainable and actually deplete you.